How To Avoid Back Pain When Gardening (5 Tips From A Doctor)

 Ergonomically designed hand tools are essential.

-Also, try using garden carts with wheels is helpful.
-They can store supplies and transport heavy objects around the yard without picking them up yourself.
+Also, it is helpful to try using garden carts with wheels.
+They can store supplies and transport heavy objects around the yard without you having to pick them up yourself.

 2. Is gardening an effective exercise for people with back pain?